 How to Use the Log Viewer for Kodi

-It’s useful if you want to quickly get an idea of how your Kodi instance is performing and if there’s anything you need to examine in more detail.
+It’s helpful to quickly get an idea of how your Kodi instance is performing and if there’s anything you need to examine in more detail.

-Kodi’s log files are session logs, not a permanent log.
+Kodi’s log files are session logs, not permanent logs.
 A new log file is created every time you start Kodi.

 The previous Kodi session’s log file is renamed to Kodi.old.log, which you can view using the Show Old Log file option.